 Next, print out the transfer policy for your EPC so that you know how many credits can be transferred in from which sources.
 Often, there are separate policies for CLEP tests and for ACE courses (see below).

 Then, print out the degree plan and study it carefully.
-You will see general education credits that generally can be taken most anywhere.
+You will see general education credits that usually can be taken most anywhere.
 You will also see major classes.
 These classes may be taken online or they may need to be taken in person at the EPC.

 Let's start with the general education classes.
 These classes generally consist of English, Math, Social Sciences (such as Psychology, Sociology and History), Humanities (such as Philosophy, Communication, Religion, and Fine Arts), and Electives.
 Each college has their own requirements for gen ed classes.
 Print out the gen ed requirements for your EPC.